Gastronomy of the Langhe, Roero, and Monferrato: cheeses, typical cured meats, and other delicacies

 Tajarin and Agnolotti

-Thin and golden egg pasta, *Tajarin* pair beautifully with rich sauces, while *Agnolotti* are filled with intense flavors of meat and roasted goodness.
+Thin and golden egg pasta, *Tajarin*, pairs beautifully with rich sauces, while *Agnolotti* are filled with intense flavors of meat and roasted goodness.

 Bagna Cauda